Welcome to the Biocultural Anthropology Lab

 Child Development and Human Cooperative Breeding

-My research on child development and human cooperative breeding is focused on understanding the role of parents and alloparents in children’s social and emotional development and how others affect parental reproductive and behavior strategies.
-For this, I explore who cares for children cross-culturally, the influence of sociecology on parental and alloparental investment in children, the role and influence of caregivers on children’s attachment relationship, and the effects of caregivers on children’s growth and nutritional status.
+My research on child development and human cooperative breeding is focused on understanding the role of parents and alloparents in children’s social and emotional development and how others affect parental reproductive and behavioral strategies.
+I investigate who cares for children cross-culturally, the influence of socioecology on parental and alloparental investment, the role and influence of caregivers on children’s attachment relationship, and the influence of caregivers on children’s growth and nutritional status.
 This research is being carried out in both Central and East Africa among hunter-gatherers, horticulturalists and agro-pastoralists.

 Human Milk Composition

-In collaboration with Dr. Masha Gartstein (Washington State University, Department of Psychology), we are examining cross-cultural variation in the development of infant temperament.
+I also recently conducted a study in collaboration with Dr. Maria Gartstein, exploring cross-cultural variation in the development of infant temperament.
 Data on infant temperament was collected among rural and urban Sidama in SW Ethiopia.